a flat awaiting renovation with a small garden and its independent pavilion

 Châtellerault’s rich past can be read in its architectural history, from its Henri-IV bridge, constructed by Jacques-Androuet-du-Cerceau, to its 15th, 16th and 19th century mansion houses as well as its old “Manufacture d'Armes” or weapons factory, now transformed into a museum.
 René- Descartes’ town is now home to numerous high-tech companies, specialised notably in aeronautics and automobiles.

-This flat is set in the town centre of Châtellerault, just a stone’s throw from the covered markets held on Thursdays and Saturdays, from the banks of the river Vienne, having undergone ambitious development works, as well as from two cinemas, one an art cinema, and from an Italian theatre with an extensive programme.
+This flat and the pavilion are in the town centre of Châtellerault, just a stone’s throw from the covered markets held on Thursdays and Saturdays, from the banks of the river Vienne, having undergone ambitious development works, as well as from two cinemas, one an art cinema, and from an Italian theatre with an extensive programme.
 The “Jazzelrault” and “Automne” festivals provide jazz and classical music enthusiasts with first-rate concerts.

-A TGV train station with 100-minute links to Paris is just 7 minutes’ walk away, Poitiers is 40 minutes away and Tours is 50 minutes away via the A10 motorway.
+A TGV train station with 70 or 90-minute links to Paris is just 7 minutes’ walk away, Poitiers is 40 minutes away and Tours is 50 minutes away via the A10 motorway.

 In a building co-owned by two proprietors, this flat awaiting renovation is not affected by the French Historic Monument listing which applies but to the exteriors.

-The front door, on the south side, provides access to a kitchen, with its three windows overlooking the garden, as well as to a dining room.
+The front door, on the south side, provides access to a kitchen, with its three openings on the garden side, as well as to a dining room.
 An adjoining lounge features double doors opening into a bedroom, with its shower room and its toilet.
 Another door opens into a vestibule leading to a second bedroom, with its bathroom, the dining room and a toilet.
 It also houses a stairway going up to the attic (95 m² laid out on the 2nd floor).
 Floors are covered with parquet flooring, tiles or carpet and ceilings are 3.4 m high.

 Double outside doors open into a living room.
 Three steps lead to a kitchen and to a toilet.
 The kitchen also opens on to the garden.